Writing an Abstract

 Abstract Deadline: February 15, 2017

 An abstract is a brief summary of a student(s) research project.
 Abstracts must be reviewed and approved by the Faculty Sponsor prior to the online submission of the abstract by the student.
 The SRC Committee will not proofread abstracts.

 Abstracts should be one paragraph between 100 and 300 words with no figures.

 Submitted abstracts must be reviewed and approved by faculty sponsors.
 The Student Research Colloquium Committee will not proofread abstracts.

 - Provide definitions for terms.
 For example, write, "Positron Emission Tomography is an imaging technique that uses radioactive tracers to map the metabolism of chemicals in the brain; the more active an area of the brain, the greater the metabolic activity in that area." rather than, "We used PET to measure the uptake of radioactive tracers to map brain function."

 - Everything mentioned in the abstract should be a summary of what is mentioned in the presentation.
 Topics not mentioned in the presentation should not appear in the abstract.

-Consider your audience.
+- Consider your audience.
 Colloquium attendees may or may not share your area of expertise and knowledge.